***Updated July 20. 2017

 FASTPASSES work well for groups, but if you’re OK with riding separately, consider the Single Rider option.
 This works well if you have one person in your group who wants to ride and you don’t want to wait the standard time for the attraction.
 Single riders must meet attraction height requirements and be at least 7 years of age.

-Rider Swap (or Rider Switch or Child Swap) might work for you.
-Here’s how it works: As you approach the line, let a cast member know you’d like to do a Rider Swap.
+Rider Switch (or Rider Swap or Child Swap) might work for you.
+Here’s how it works: As you approach the line, let a cast member know you’d like to do a Rider Switch.
 Everyone (adults and children) will then stand in line together.
 When it’s your turn, one adult will ride (with or without an eligible child) and the other adult will stay with the remaining child or children.
 Then, the other adult will receive a pass to return to ride without having to wait in line all over again.
 This means the eligible child can ride twice!

-Rider Swap is available at these attractions in Disneyland:
+Rider Switch is available at these attractions in Disneyland:

 Big Thunder Mountain (Frontierland)